SSDRC

 Note: If you have already filed a claim and been denied for disability, or are wondering what to do in the event of a Social Security denial, proceed to the reconsideration and hearing appeal sections below.

 Level I: Disability Application - Social Security Disability and SSI Disability cases in Colorado are approved at a rate of 31.8 percent.
-When benefits are awarded, cases may be approved on the basis of satisfying the disability requirements of a listing in the Social Security list of impairments.
+When benefits are awarded, cases may be approved on the basis of satisfying the disability requirements of a listing in the Social Security listing of impairments.

 In most instances, however, cases are generally approved on the basis of a medical vocational decision, a type of approval that involves a decision process that determines that a claimant---